Your May Horoscope Is Here — & It's Not A Month You'll Ever Forget

 Aries Sun & Rising:

-Buckle up, Aries — Pluto retrograde in Aquarius hits your sector of friendships and technology on 4th May, and it’s about to start peeling back the curtain on your group chats, DMs, and digital habits.
+Buckle up, Aries — Pluto retrograde in Aquarius hits your sector of friendships and technology on May 5 at 1:27 a.m.
+AEST, and it’s about to start peeling back the curtain on your group chats, DMs, and digital habits.
 If you’ve been tolerating performative alliances, ghosting the people who actually care, or playing nice with folks who don’t align with your deeper vision… Pluto’s about to drag you (lovingly).
-This retrograde is a six-month journey of asking: who are you when no one’s watching your Stories?
+This retrograde is a six-month journey of asking: Who are you when no one’s watching your Stories?
 Who do you really want to build a future with?

-Then the Scorpio full moon drops on 12th May 12 in your sector of intimacy and transformation, and yeah, it’s giving “emotional enema.”
+Then the Scorpio full moon drops on May 13 at 2:56 a.m.
+AEST in your sector of intimacy and transformation, and yeah, it’s giving “emotional enema.”
 Whatever you’ve buried — old heartbreaks, revenge fantasies, unspoken grief — it’s rising.
 This full moon doesn’t want to ruin you, but it does want to rebuild you.
 Let the catharsis in.
 Don’t run.
 You’ll feel better once you stop pretending you’re over it.
 It’s okay to scream-cry into a pillow and then journal about your financial goals five minutes later.
 You’re complex.
 Let it be known.

-Thankfully, Gemini Season kicks oﬀ on 20th May, activating your communication sector and giving you back your spark.
-Mercury enters Gemini on 25th May, followed by the new moon on 26th May, and suddenly you’re that friend sending voice notes from the rooftop with 10 tabs open and three new business ideas.
+Thankfully, Gemini Season kicks oﬀ on May 21 at 4:54 a.m.
+AEST, activating your communication sector and giving you back your spark.
+Mercury enters Gemini on May 25th, followed by the new moon on May 26th, and suddenly you’re that friend sending voice notes from the rooftop with 10 tabs open and three new business ideas.
 Let it fly.

 AdvertisementADVERTISEMENT

-And now for the headline of this month: Saturn enters your sign on 24th May for the first time in 29 years.
+And now for the headline of this month: Saturn enters your sign on May 25th at 1:36 p.m.
+AEST for the first time in 29 years.
 This is a major rebirth.
 You’re at the start of a 30-year cycle.
 Saturn is here to help you level up — but only if you’re willing to earn your glow.
 Show up for yourself like it’s your job.
 Because, in a way, it is.

 Taurus Sun & Rising:

 Taurus, what if reinvention could feel like coming home to yourself, not running away from who you’ve been?
-May begins with a sobering shift as Pluto stations retrograde in Aquarius on 4th May, activating your sector of career and public image.
+May begins with a sobering shift as Pluto stations retrograde in Aquarius on May 5 at 1:27 a.m.
+AEST, activating your sector of career and public image.
 The truth is, you’re changing — visibly.
-And while you may look grounded and composed on the surface (Taurus aesthetic stays undefeated), Pluto’s retrograde is asking: what part of your public persona is actually performative?
+And while you may look grounded and composed on the surface (Taurus aesthetic stays undefeated), Pluto’s retrograde is asking: What part of your public persona is actually performative?
 Are you chasing success on your terms or someone else’s?
-The pressure to be perceived as “together” may hit different this month, especially if you’ve been quietly craving a new direction.
+The pressure to be perceived as “together” may hit diﬀerent this month, especially if you’ve been quietly craving a new direction.

-As the month continues, the emotional temperature rises with the Scorpio full moon on 12th May, illuminating your sector of partnership.
+As the month continues, the emotional temperature rises with the Scorpio full moon on May 13 at 2:56 a.m.
+AEST, illuminating your sector of partnership.
 This lunation might crack open your walls, whether you’re coupled or single.
 If you’ve been the one pretending you’re “fine” while holding resentment or longing inside?
 That’s a wrap.

 Scorpio energy wants raw truth, not curated peace.
 Let yourself be vulnerable.
 It’s better to face the discomfort than fake harmony.
 Love —whether romantic, platonic, or self — demands depth now.
 And yes, that might mean crying mid-text or finally saying the thing you’ve been swallowing for six months.
 Let it out.
 The healing is in the release.